microprediction/microprediction/README.md

 # The [microprediction.org](https://www.microprediction.org/) platform
-I maintain a live platform matching time-series prediction to problems via a data interface.
-I am lazy so:
+I maintain a live platform matching community contributed live time-series prediction algorithms (Python, R, Julia mostly) to problems via a data interface.
+Think of it as the laziest possible way to get really good live distributional prediction.

 - I publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/stream_examples_traffic/traffic_live.py) say, and it creates a stream (like [this stream](https://www.microprediction.org/stream_dashboard.html?stream=c2_rebalanced_30_mean) or [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall) or any from the [listing](https://www.microprediction.org/browse_streams.html)).